NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 Flow-Dependent Model Diagnostic Documentation
 ================================

-Last update: 5/14/2021
+Last update: 5/21/2021

-The flow-dependent model diagnostics compares daily atmospheric circulation patterns, or weather types, characteristics in reanalyses and models to analyze misrepresented physical processes related to spatiotemporal systematic errors in those models.
-Relationships between these biases and climate teleconnections (e.g., SST patterns, ENSO, MJO, etc.) can be explored in different models.
+The vertical profiles of diabatic heating have important implications for large-scale dynamics, especially for the coupling between the large-scale atmospheric circulation and precipitation processes.
+We adopt an objective approach to examine the top-heaviness of vertical motion, which is closely related to the heating profiles and a commonly available model output variable.
+The diagnostic metric can also be used to evaluate the diabatic heating profile.

 Version & Contact info
 ----------------------